AvalZ/regex-utils/README.md

 Use Python native `sre_parse` to parse a regex, then convert it into a [Nondeterministic Finite Automaton](https://en.wikipedia.org/wiki/Nondeterministic_finite_automaton)

-Once you have this NFA, you can perform
+Once you have this NFA, you can use all the features in this package.
+The `regex` package offers an abstraction for NFA-based operations.

 ## String Generation

-Generate strings that match the given regex, by performing a random walk over the generated NFA
+Generate strings that match the given regex, by performing a random walk over the generated NFA.

 ## Intersection